 In fact, I haven’t had a boyfriend in over 10 years.
 How is that possible?
 I don’t really know.
 I guess no one fancies me.
 And if they did, I never got the hint.

 I didn’t think I’d still be working jobs with “coordinator” in the title answering to people 10+ years my junior.
-Well, I have moved up to “specialist.”
+Well, at least I’ve moved up to “specialist.”

 Almost all of my former college and post-college friends are married with children.
 Some work high-salary jobs and others have husbands or partners who make a good living.
 I still have yet to break the $60,000 mark.